metocean/SSC/README.md

 ```

 After this you will have an image called cawthron which contains:
--the schism model compile ( you can type schism from anywhere inside)
+- the schism model compile ( you can type schism from anywhere inside)
--the combine_output10 program to compile the output
+- the combine_output10 program to compile the output
--the git hub folder with all the code
+- the git hub folder with all the code
 everything will be in /home/user/SSC

 Create a container